cagnulein/QZCompanionNordictrackTreadmill/README.md

 QZ on Facebook - <https://www.facebook.com/groups/149984563348738>

-Watch the accompanying Youtube video for a quick overview of this guide.
+Watch the accompanying Youtube video below for a quick overview of this guide.

 <div align="center">
       <a href="https://www.youtube.com/watch?v=_KRMSHxo5AQ">